mckeeh3/akka-streams-chirper-client/README.md

 Now that some users, friends, and chirps have been created you can run `ChirperWebSocketExamples`.
 ~~~~
 cd akka-streams-chirper-client
-mvn exec:java@streamer
+mvn compile exec:java@streamer
 ~~~~

-Note that to terminate both programs hit the Enter key in the terminal window.
+__Note:__ to terminate both programs hit the Enter key in the terminal window.